 When it comes to looking for a CO2 laser machine, considering plenty of primary attributes is really important.
 One of the primary attributes is the laser source of the machine.
 There are major two options including glass tubes and metal tubes.
 Let's look at the differences between these two laser tubes.

 Metal Laser Tube

 Metal laser tubes use radio frequency to fire a fast pulsing laser with quick repeatability.
 They perform the engraving process with ultra-fine detail as they have a smaller laser spot size.
-They have a longer life span of 10-12 years, given they have premium parts like bystronic parts or prima spare parts, before the need for the refurbishing of gas arises.
+They have a longer life span of 10-12 years, given they have premium parts like bystronic parts or prima spare parts, before the need for the refurbishing of a gas arises.
 Its turnaround time in some cases can be quite long.